AbhishekRoy-1/EasyStore/README.md

 # EasyStore
-This is an E-Commerce platfor using Firebase and Realtime Database & cloud storage
+This is an E-Commerce platform using Firebase and Realtime Database & cloud storage